attm2x/pyfi-monitor-m2x/README.md

     $ sudo python3 master.py
     ```

-4. Look at the device on m2x and you should see that data about your local wifi network!
+4. Log in to M2X, access your device, and you will see data about your local wifi network!

 ## License